88mphapp/docs/docs/mph.md

 88,000 MPH were taken from the governance treasury and will be distributed via liquidity mining.

 It begins at 12:00 pm PT 11/20/2020 and lasts 14 days.
-Products reboot will start shortly after [See why](https://medium.com/88mphapp/88mph-mphminter-contract-issue-6365dbcacb4f).
+Products reboot will start shortly after.
+[See why](https://medium.com/88mphapp/88mph-mphminter-contract-issue-6365dbcacb4f).

 To participate, follow these steps: